Crowding Out Effect

 Detailed Explanation:

 The crowding out effect diminishes the benefits of government spending.
 Interest rates and loanable funds are subject to the law of supply and demand.
 When a government borrows money to finance its needs, it competes for the money in the financial markets, which pushes interest rates higher.
-Higher interest rates may deter a family from purchasing a home or a car.
+Higher interest rates may deter a family from purchasing a home or car.
 They may also prevent a business from expanding its facilities.
-Economists call this the crowding-out effect because the government “crowds out” household and business investments.
+Economists call this the crowding out effect because the government “crowds out” household and business investments.

 A company’s decision to proceed with a project depends on its projected investment return.
 At lower interest rates, more ventures become profitable.
 For example, assume a company is interested in expanding operations.
 It estimates its return on investment would equal six percent.
 When its borrowing rate exceeds six percent, the expansion does not make economic sense, but when the company can borrow the money at less than six percent, the venture may become worthwhile.

 Governments have a more inelastic demand for loanable funds.
 They borrow based on needs rather than whether or not an investment makes sense from a business viewpoint.
-Government representatives rarely suggest making an investment or delaying an investment because interest rates are attractive or too high.
+Government representatives rarely suggest delaying an investment because interest rates are too high.
 Many economists are concerned that mounting deficits and the public’s greater dependence on government services have increased the crowding out effect when the government siphons an increasing amount of capital from the private sector.
 These economists point to the difficulty policymakers have in discontinuing a program.
 Governments should ease spending once the economy has rebounded from a recession.
 Unfortunately, the political reality is once a spending measure is introduced to an area, it is hard to repeal, especially if it benefits a representative’s district.
 For example, there was tremendous resistance in Congress to consolidating military bases during the early 2000s.
 Most agreed that consolidation helped reduce military spending, but representatives fought to maintain a military presence in their districts.

-The graph below illustrates the crowding-out effect for Country A. Initially, Country A has a balanced budget and does not borrow money.
+The graph below illustrates the crowding out effect for Country A. Initially, Country A has a balanced budget and does not borrow money.
 Assume Country A has an interest rate of six percent and borrows $100 million in the private sector.
-The government chooses to stimulate the economy by investing $10 million without increasing taxes, creating a $10 million deficit.
+The government stimulates the economy by investing $10 million without increasing taxes, creating a $10 million deficit.
 Due to the inelasticity of the government’s demand for loanable funds, there would be a $10 million increase in the quantity of money demanded at every interest rate.
 The graph shows a parallel shift in the economy’s aggregate demand curve to AD2.
 As a result, the market interest rate increases to eight percent.
 Total investment rises to $105 million, but private investment decreases to $95 million.
 Fewer private investments are made because the higher interest rate resulting from government borrowing “crowds out” private investment.

 Dig Deeper With These Free Lessons: